 Before manufacturers realized it was a bad idea to give scooters the ability to reach 80 miles an hour, the Honda Elite Scooter ranked among the coolest death traps.
 Thanks to its automatic clutch, people with no clue how to ride a scooter could find themselves careening toward violent death in no time.
 They also featured futuristic digital instrumentation, which gave this particularly speedy scooter its cult following.

 Bill Murry chatting with David Letterman as the first guest of “Late Night with David Letterman,” 1983.

 Like kings and queens before them, the hierarchy of late-night talk shows passed down from ruler to ruler.
 But before David Letterman famously lost out on replacing Johnny Carson on The Tonight Show to Jay Leno, he hosted “Late Night with David Letterman.”
-That edition of Letterman featured wacky bits like “Stupid Pet Tricks," “Stupid Human Tricks,” and Cher calling him an a$$#*le.
+That edition of Letterman featured wacky bits like “Stupid Pet Tricks," “Stupid Human Tricks,” and Cher absolutely going off on him.